davudk/OpenGL-TileMap-Demos/readme.md

 For more information, see the [GeometryRenderer.cs](Renderers/GeometryRenderer.cs) file and the similarly named shader files in the resources directory.

 ## Other notes on rendering tile maps

+#### How can the Geometry Shader Rendering method be improved further?
+ - Partition your map into smaller chunks.
+Let's say each chunk is 16 by 16 tiles.
+The fact that this is a constant will mean you dont have to pass the `mapSize` to the shader.
+Rather, the chunk size can be hard coded.
+ - Since the chunk size is a multiple of 2, don't use division or modulus in the [GeometryRenderer.vert](Resources/GeometryRenderer.vert) to determine the `x` and `y` positions, instead use bitwise operations.
+(I included these in the shader, but they're commented out.)
+ - Only draw chunks that are visible to the user.
+If you've allocated a separate buffer for each chunk, then only draw the buffers that are within the view of the camera.
+If you've allocated one big buffer, but have a clever way of ordering chunks in it, you can use the last 2 parameters of the DrawArrays function, which allow you to specify which vertices to draw.
+ - If you want to use more tiles use a `ushort` (unsigned 16-bit integer) for the tile-id instead of a `byte` (unsigned 8-bit integer).
+This will take up twice as much GPU memory for a map of the same width and height.
+You will have to increase your tileset texture accordingly.
+The one in the demo assumes that the tileset contains 256 tiles arranged in a grid of 16 by 16.
+You can, for instance, make 4 tilesets of 128 by 128 tiles (fitting them all into one tileset might make the texture too big, beware of texture size limits).
+All four tilesets can be bound to four texture units, and you can assume that the last 2 bits in the tile-id determine which of the four tilesets to use, and the first 14 bits determine which tile in that tilese to use.
+This design might be overkill, especially if you don't need this many tiles.

 #### Fixing the lines-between-tiles bug
 ![Lines between tiles](Screenshots/LinesBetweenTiles.png?raw=true)